Care of Collections (MSc)

 How to Apply

 Applications can be made for this course via our Online Application Service selecting the MSc Care of Collections option from the list of courses.
-Applicants should use the Personal Statement section of the form to outline their area of interest and, if possible, the topic that they hope to research for their dissertation.
+Applicants should use the Personal Statement section of the form to outline their area of interest.

 For more information on funding available for Masters students in the School of History, Archaeology and Religion please see the school's funding website.